At Chihak + Chihak, we are often asked by people with disabilities if they should try to work.

 Your Situation Is Unique

-Chihak & Associates will systematically develop the information needed for your disability claim.
+Chihak + Chihak will systematically develop the information needed for your disability claim.
 We will press it forward The question of whether to work depends on these and other factors that are unique to your situation.
-Chihak & Associates can evaluate your case and recommend what you should do.
+Chihak + Chihak can evaluate your case and recommend what you should do.

 As experienced Social Security Disability lawyers, we have a long record of success helping people obtain disability benefits.
 In taking your case, our goal will be to help you obtain the benefits you need and deserve.